 Should The Engine Be Running Before Bleeding The Brakes?

 Yes and No. Your car engine needs to be on and running before you can force the brake fluid out of its place using the brake pedal.
 Else, you also bleed the brakes without having to start the engine.
 Either way, you can get things done.

 All you need to do is to follow the procedures as explained above.
 The other thing I will say is that you should ensure to bleed the brakes each time you are replacing the brake pads.

 How Long Will I Take To Get Air Out Or The Lines?

 Although it is a simple procedure that requires no special skill, the speed of the person also matters.
 Besides, the time it’ll take you to get the air out of your car’s brake lines depends on the skill and expertise of the person handling it.
 On average, however, it will take 15 minutes per wheel.

 Meanwhile, you may notice that the brakes still feel spongy even after bleeding.
 The main cause of the problem is brake fluid contamination.

 When contaminants find their way into the fluid or there’s moisture in the braking system, the brakes may feel soft.
 The other reason for spongy or soft brakes is a low brake fluid level.

 I am sure to have provided you with the right answer to your question “How to get the air out of brakes without bleeding.”

-While this is a very effective solution, you should, however, watch out whenever you notice squishy-feeling of your brakes.
+While this is a very effective solution, you should, however, watch out whenever you notice a squishy feeling of your brakes.
 Always remember that braking systems should always be at their best state for effective car-stop.